AlinariC/Memoria-Astra/01_Terra_in_the_Mists/Manuscript.md

 And I remained.

-# Chapter 06 — In the Silence Between Stars
+# In the Silence Between Stars

 Time had ceased to move for me in the way it did for others.
 I no longer marked years by harvests or moons or migrations.
 My rhythm was slower now, stretched thin and threadbare like old silk.
 I moved with the world, but I was no longer of it.
 That truth settled on me like dust in the ruins of Babel, where the last echo of sky-ambition had fallen into silence.